 To give an example of the value of pacing.
-One person in the ME/CFS and Fibromyalgia Self-Help Program reported that for several years she had week-long visits from her daughter and granddaughter that triggered relapses lasting up to six months.
+One person reported that she had week-long visits from her daughter and granddaughter for several years that triggered relapses lasting up to six months.
 Since she learned to use pacing during the visits, her recovery time had been reduced to two days per visit.

-To help someone with fibromyalgia, it is important to develop a sleep management plan, especially if you are sleeping in the same bed.
+To help someone with fibromyalgia, developing a sleep management plan is important, especially if you are sleeping in the same bed.
 A sleep management plan usually includes a combination of strategies from three categories:

 1. Sleep environment and habits